ThinhDragon/Config/README.md

-# hostsVN
+# Config, Domain for AdBlock
-Hosts block ads of Vietnamese
+Hosts Block Ads of Vietnamese